sass/sass/README.md

 The `sass-convert` executable converts between CSS, Sass, and SCSS.
 When converting from CSS to Sass or SCSS, nesting is applied where appropriate.
-See `css2sass --help` for further information and options.
+See `sass-convert --help` for further information and options.

 ## Authors